Enumerating models of DNF faster: breaking the dependency on the formula size

 A model $\alpha$ of the DNF is represented in a trie by the sequence of its values: $\alpha(x_1)\alpha(x_2)\dots\alpha(x_n)$.
 The trie we use to store these models are binary trees, since the labels are in $\{0,1\}$.

-A term $T$ of a DNF is represented by the sequence in ascending orders of its literals using the order defined as follows: for all $i$, $\bar{x_i} < x_i$ and $x_i < \bar{x}_{i+1}$.
+A term $T$ of a DNF is represented by the sequence in ascending order of its literals using the order defined as follows: for all $i$, $\bar{x_i} < x_i$ and $x_i < \bar{x}_{i+1}$.

-We need to search, insert and suppress elements in a trie.
-The complexity of these three operations and the space used by the trie depends on the way the children of each node are represented.
-If we use a sorted linked list of the children, the three operations can be implemented in time $O(n)$ with no space overhead, where $n$ is the number of variables and hence for both the tries of assignements or of literals $n$ is a bound on the alphabet and on the word size.
+In this paper, the operation that we need to perform on tries are: searching for an element, inserting a new element and suppress an element.
+The complexity of these operations and the space used by the trie depends on the way the data structure is implemented.
+We claim that we can implement tries so that these three operations run in time $O(n)$ with no space overhead where $n$ is the size of the longest word stored in the tree.
+As we will use tries to store models of DNF formulas or terms, $n$ will always be bounded by the number of variables of the DNF formula.
+To do this, we store the children of each node in a sorted linked list.

 The size of a term, denoted by $k$, may be small with regard to the size of the alphabet, denoted by $n$.
 When storing terms in a trie, using an array to represent the children of each node, we can achieve a complexity of $O(k)$ for all operations.
 Note that, to obtain this complexity we must either assume an infinite supply of \emph{initialized memory} or use a lazy intialization technique (see~\cite{mehlhorn2013data} 2, Section III.8.1).
 The space usage can be multiplied by a factor $n$ because we use a size $n$ array to represent the children relation which can be empty.
 There are better way to implement tries with a low space overhead but we do not try to optimize this parameter in this article.